rileyrustad/W205/exercise_1/README.md

 I also noticed that there were footnotes in most of the datasets, which gave more information about the sampling for specific measures.
 Things like "The number of cases/patients is too few to report.", "Data submitted were based on a sample of cases/patients.", and  "Results are based on a shorter time period than required."
 As of this point, my analysis doesn't take any of those into account.
 This information could be used to qualify/disqualify or maybe weight data to get a more accurate model.

-Last, I'd like to dig into the payments datasets to see whether the cost of a procedure correlates with the quality of the care one recieves.
+Last, I'd like to dig into the payments datasets to see whether the cost of a procedure correlates with the quality of the care one receives.

 | Measure ID | +/- | Measure Description |
 | --- | --- | --- |